7 Steps to Ace Quantitative PM Questions (With a Sample)

 Are you having your product manager interview soon?
 It takes a lot of preparation to rock the typical interview questions.
-Start with this simple guide to answering quantitative questions by Jackie Bavaro, co-author of Cracking the PM Interview, with an example solution by the Product School.
+Start with this simple guide with 7 steps to ace quantitative PM questions by Jackie Bavaro, co-author of Cracking the PM Interview, with an example solution by the Product School.

 With this question, the interviewer will assess your analytical skills.
 Don’t worry too much about getting a right answer because you’ll likely not even be in the ballpark.
 What matters the most is the process through which you solve difficult problems.

-- Start by thinking out loud and asking questions, but choose which ones you’ll ask and which ones you are expected to figure out.
+- Start by thinking out loud and asking questions.
+Choose which ones you’ll ask and which ones they expect you to figure out.
 Maybe a good starting point is the number of people in San Francisco, do you know the population of the city?
 What is an approximate ratio of people to dishes?
 What kind of dishes are used in a household?
 Which situations cause a dish to get broken?
 Do men break more dishes than women?

 - Take a step back and catalog what you know or wish you knew.
 The interviewer told you that San Francisco has a population of around 800,000.
 You can figure out the number of dishes per person by taking yourself as a benchmark.
 You are not sure about whether there’s a difference in terms of gender for this problem so you will not consider this variable.